 Siemens Neophan Pendant Lamp

-Materials: Two white opal glass parts.
-Nickel-plated metal (iron).
-Some brass and metal parts, brass socket.
+Materials: Two big white opal glass parts for the lampshade.
+Nickel-plated metal (iron) rod and canopy.
+Some brass and metal parts.
+Brass E27 socket.

 Rod length: 39 cm / 15.35”

 Electricity: 1 bulb E27, 1 x 200 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.